PawseySC/container-workflows/_episodes/05-build-intro.md

 {: .challenge}

-### Conclusion ###
+> ## Best practices ##
-Dockerfiles use specific instructions to direct the image building process.
-Once created, a container image can be pushed to a Web repository for release.
+>

-### Best practices ###
+> * for stand-alone packages, it is suggested to use the policy of one container per package

-* for stand-alone packages, it is suggested to use the policy of one container per package
+> * for Python or R pipelines, it may be handier to use the policy of a single container for the entire pipeline
-* for Python or R pipelines, it may be handier to use the policy of a single container for the entire pipeline
+> * [Best practices for writing Dockerfiles](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) are found in the Docker website
-* [Best practices for writing Dockerfiles](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) are found in the Docker website
+{: .callout}